 5. The Historical 4th

-Sneaking into the top five at fifth place, it’s the fashionable fourth.
+Sneaking into the top five at fifth place, it’s the historical fourth.
 Can we just take a minute to appreciate the fourth arrondissement of Paris?
 It feels like every street of it holds either some kind of ancient secret – or new shop or restaurant or cafe worth popping into.
-This is the heart of the Marais district, home to the Notre Dame Cathedral, pictured below, part of the Ile Saint Louis island, and also home to the longest stretch of the magnificent Philippe Auguste Wall you may have heard about recently….
+This is the heart of the Marais district, home to the Notre Dame Cathedral, pictured below, part of the Ile de la Cité island, and also home to the longest stretch of the magnificent Philippe Auguste Wall you may have heard about on your favourite Paris podcast…

 4. The Artist’s 18th